Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 - #### Collider

-    The `Training Scene Object` with the collider inside which you want to move the Object to.
-Make sure that the Collider Object has a collider added and that the option `Is Trigger` is enabled.
+    The `Training Scene Object` with the collider you want to move the `Object` to.
+Make sure that it has a collider added and that the option `Is Trigger` is enabled.

 - #### Required seconds inside

-    Set the time in seconds the Object should stay within the Collider.
+    Set the time in seconds that the `Object` should stay inside the `Collider`.

 ### Location of this Condition (for Developers)